60-day returns • free shipping on USA orders $129+

 (Now, let me insert here, that even though skill-based subjects can be labeled with grade levels, please don’t allow those labels to handcuff you.
 It is not uncommon for a child to be at one grade level in math and a different grade level in reading or writing.
 Every child is an individual, and it’s not realistic to expect every child to grow at the same rate—in every area of education—as all the other children his age.
 Show respect for the persons living in your home by allowing each one to grow as an individual at his own pace in the skill-based subjects.)

 But all the other subjects are topic-based: history, geography, picture study, music study, and poetry, for example.
 Those subjects don’t have to be covered in a particular order or at a particular age.
 Topic-based subjects are not grade dependent.
 They just present topics that you can choose to cover whenever.
 If you can make that distinction in your mind, you will have more freedom to teach each child as an individual.
-Plus, you will be able to save a lot of time and money by teaching the whole family together for those topic-based subjects.
-Loosen your mental hold on grade levels.
+In fact, that’s how the Simply Charlotte Mason curriculum is designed.
+You’ll be able to combine your students for those topic-based subjects, which will also help you save a lot of time and money.
+Then you can pick and choose the exact resources that will fit each child best in the skill-based subjects, regardless of grade level.
+When you loosen your mental hold on grade levels, you can customize each student’s education.

 So keep an eye out for those three tendencies.
-And let me also offer you three practical tips to help make the transition from a traditional-textbook approach to a Charlotte Mason approach smoother.
+Now let me also offer you three practical tips to help make the transition from a traditional-textbook approach to a Charlotte Mason approach smoother.

 Many people that I talk to, who use the traditional approach of textbooks and workbooks, also follow a traditional school-year calendar.
 Many follow the same calendar as their local school system.
-That’s fine IF that is what works best for your family.
+It’s what they’re used to.
+And that’s fine IF that is what works best for your family.
 My first tip is just a reminder that you can set your own school-year calendar.
 Think through what would work best for your family during this season of life.
 Perhaps a year-round school year would give you more flexibility.
-Some families I know do schoolwork for 3 months, then take 1 month off; or you might do 3 weeks on, 1 week off.
+Some families I know do schoolwork for 3 months, then take 1 month off all year round; or you might do 3 weeks on, 1 week off.
 You might even do four days a week, all year round.
 Or maybe a traditional school year does work best for your family.
+I’ve done an episode on different ways you can schedule your school year.
+I’ll leave a link in the Description.
 The purpose of this tip is mainly to encourage you to consider all the options and make an intentional decision.
 It’s nice to know that we have the freedom to approach our yearly calendar in whatever way fits best.

 And don’t forget that you can ease into the Charlotte Mason approach if that would work better for you.
-Read, listen to, or watch these episodes that will help you make the switch in smaller stages.
+You might want to review these posts that will help you make the switch in smaller stages:

 Making the switch from textbooks to Charlotte Mason has its challenges, just like all of the other scenarios.
 But rest assured that you are not the first one, nor the only one, to do so; homeschoolers make that switch successfully all the time.
 I hope these ideas reassure your heart and smooth the way as you take the first steps of this transition.